 - Recognition: We recognize and affirm our young people’s self-worth and accomplishments.
 Staff members encourage our youth and provide positive reinforcement as they make improvements and experience successes, as we showcase their achievements through our Youth of the Month and Youth of the Year programs, awards presentations, and healthy incentives and rewards.

-In 1995, a group of community members began meeting, believing that the 18,000 youth in Skagit communities needed a place to go out of school that would provide positive, useful, and rewarding activities in a safe, healthy, culturally diverse, and drug- and alcohol-free environment.
+In 1995, a group of community members began meeting, believing that the 18,000 youth in Skagit communities needed a place to go to during out-of-school hours that would provide positive, useful, and rewarding activities in a safe, healthy, culturally diverse, and drug- and alcohol-free environment.
 One hundred and thirty-five years before that, Mary Goodwin, Alice Goodwin, and Elizabeth Hammersley met in Hartford, Connecticut, and because they believed that boys who roamed the streets should have a positive alternative, they formed the first Club.
 With character development as the cornerstone of the experience, the Club focused on capturing a child’s interests, improving their behavior and increasing their personal expectations and goals.
 A cause was born, and more than a century later, found its way to Skagit County.

-As one reviews the historic articles and photos, it is evident that many passionate and committed volunteers came together time and again to advocate, plan, reflect, execute, and secure resources necessary for the Clubs to provide important, quality programs and services to youth ages 6-18 and their families.
+Many passionate and committed volunteers came together time and again to advocate, plan, reflect, execute, and secure resources necessary for the Clubs to provide important, quality programs and services to youth ages 6-18 and their families.
 A story is woven together, piece by piece, and along each step of the way are the smiles of kids.
 In good times, and the not so good times, it is clear that what drove dedicated staff and volunteers was the knowledge of the difference Clubs make in lives.

 1996: That initial conversation in 1995 led to the formation of the Skagit Valley Youth Association, who conducted their first official fundraiser as a Golf Tournament in the fall of 1996, in hopes of opening a teen center.
 As the group continued to meet and interest picked up steam, different interventions and options for implementation were discussed, and they turned to Boys & Girls Clubs of America (BGCA) as a potential option.
 Throughout the initial process, BGCA provided information and support.